THEMIXT/staff/Authentication.md

 Staff++ does not have an internal authentication system.

 The main reason for this decision is that there are other better plugins out there to support authentication.
-We cover the following scenarios:
+We do however cover the following scenarios:

 ## Online server mode + permissions.
 In this case the official Minecraft authentication system is used.
 This system in combination with the correct permission setup allows for a secure authentication mechanism.